WentaoTan/MLLM4Text-ReID/README.md

 ```

 ### 1、Construct LUPerson-MLLM
 You can download the LUPerson images from [here](https://github.com/DengpanFu/LUPerson) and then use MLLMs to annotate them.
 Let's take [Qwen](https://github.com/QwenLM/Qwen-VL) as an example.
 The code for image captioning is provided in the ```captions``` folder.
 Inside, you will find 46 templates along with static and dynamic instructions.
-You can download all the descriptions for the final one million images from [here](https://huggingface.co/datasets/TwT-6/LUPerson-MLLM-captions).
+You can download all the descriptions for the final LUPerson-MLLM from [here](https://huggingface.co/datasets/TwT-6/LUPerson-MLLM-captions).

+Anyway, please place the annotated descriptions in the ```captions``` folder.

+### 2、Prepare Datasets
-CUHK-PEDES dataset from [here](https://github.com/ShuangLI59/Person-Search-with-Natural-Language-Description), ICFG-PEDES dataset from [here](https://github.com/zifyloo/SSAN) and RSTPReid dataset form [here](https://github.com/NjtechCVLab/RSTPReid-Dataset)
+Download the CUHK-PEDES dataset from [here](https://github.com/ShuangLI59/Person-Search-with-Natural-Language-Description), ICFG-PEDES dataset from [here](https://github.com/zifyloo/SSAN) and RSTPReid dataset form [here](https://github.com/NjtechCVLab/RSTPReid-Dataset)

+### 3、Pretrain Model (direct transfer setting)
+To pretrain your model, you can simply run ```sh run.sh --pretrain LUPerson-MLLM```.
+After the model training is completed, it will provide the performance of direct transfer setting.

+### 4、Fine-tune the Pretrained Model on Downstream Datasets (fine-tune setting)
+To fine-tune your model, you can simply run ```sh run.sh --finetune checkpoint.pth```.
+After the model training is completed, it will provide the performance of fine-tune setting.